What is CHID?

 - Our programs are some of the most affordable at UW.

-- Each program is quarter-long, and the credits you earn look just like regular UW classes.
+- Programs match the UW academic calendar, and the credits you earn look just like regular UW classes.

 What programs does CHID Study Abroad offer?